 Let’s get to the review…

-The dry leaves were placed in a cast iron tetsubin pot and infused in 190°F water for 3:00 minutes.
+Eight grams of dry leaves were placed in an eighteen ounce (530 mL) cast iron tetsubin teapot, and infused with 200°F (93°C) water for 4:00 minutes.

 Let’s get to the review…